Long-term residence

 The authority responsible for the issuance of the EU long-term residence permit and a permanent residence permit is Voivode having jurisdiction over the current place of stay of the applicant.[12]
 The Head of the Office for Foreigners is a second instance administrative body competent to handle appeals against first instance decisions.

-Since 2017, no data was made available on the number of beneficiaries of international protection granted EU long-term resident status and permanent residence permits.
+Since 2017, no data was made available on the number of beneficiaries of international protection granted EU long-term resident status.
+In 2024, 489 beneficiaries of international protection were granted permanent residence permit.[24]

 [1] Article 211(1) Law on Foreigners.